-(c) Share share based payment reserve
+(c) Share based payment reserve

-One employee holds options to subscribe for ordinary shares in the Company under EMI share option agreements approved by the directors on 2 June 2015.
-One director holds options to subscribe for ordinary shares in the Company under an EMI share option agreement approved by the directors on 28 July 2015.
-On 1 March 2017, one director was granted shares in the Company under an unapproved share option scheme approved by the directors on that date.
+Two directors hold options to subscribe for ordinary shares in the Company under EMI share option agreements approved by the directors on 2 June 2015, 28 July 2015 and 4 September 2020.
+One director hold options to subscribe for ordinary shares in the Company under an unapproved share option scheme approved by the directors on 1 March 2017 and 4 September 2020.
+Three employees hold options to subscribe for ordinary shares in the Company under EMI share option agreements approved by the directors on 4 September 2020.
 The number of shares subject to options, the period in which they were granted and the period in which they may be exercised are given below.